Last updated on December 27, 2022

 Diamond blemishes are external clarity characteristics that occur on a polished diamond’s surface.
 They can appear during the cutting and setting processes as well as from the wearing and improper storage of a finished stone.

 Diamond blemishes include abrasion, burn marks, extra facet, lizard skin, natural, nick, pit, polish lines, rough girdle, scratches and surface graining.
-Often these flaws can be polished down or can be cut to remove.
+Often these flaws can be polished down or can be cut to remove them.

 The number of blemishes, along with their size and placement, can detract from the diamond’s appearance, making it look dull and lifeless, influencing its clarity grade.
 However, some blemishes are so minute that they are virtually invisible to the naked eye and are only seen under 10x magnification.